LivingCryogen/Hazard/README.md

 ## Architecture
 *Hazard!*'s design follows the Model-View-Viewmodel(MVVM) pattern.

 Basically, this means that the game simulation (state and rules logic) is handled on the lowest, "Model" layer, the player interacts with a UI at the highest, "View" layer, and a "ViewModel" layer mediates between them.
-Often, as in this case, this means relying heavily on the Observer pattern, with bindings and events being central to the working structure of the application.
+Often, as here, this means relying heavily on the Observer pattern, with bindings and events being central to the working structure of the application.

 Each layer -- Model, View, and ViewModel -- is encapsulated in its own Project (.csproj).
 There is a Shared Project including interfaces and globals (currently, enums and a registry service) referenced at the Model layer.